Creating screencast videos

 Selling online training:

-This is a big topic but right now if you’ve bought one of my online training programmes then you’ve probably done so through one of these platforms.
+This is a big topic but right now if you’ve bought one of my online training programmes then you’ve probably done so through one of these platforms. (by the way, these are not recommendations — check out the features that suit you before you decide which one to use.)

 Just like amazon for your book, you can put your course in a marketplace and be paid a royalty share based on how many you sell.
 Everything is managed for you and the lower royalty share reflects this.
 Good if you are starting out but, remember, marketplaces drive price down, so not always the best place to build your brand credibility.